tobie/specref/README.md

 ## Updating & Adding

-You can make modifications to the databases simply by editing either `biblio.json` or `xrefs.json` in the GitHub repository at, using the format described in the previous section.
+You can make modifications to the databases simply by editing either `biblio.json` or `xrefs.json` in the [GitHub repository](https://github.com/tobie/specref).

-In order to do so you can fork the project and make a pull request to update it, or you can ask to be added as a project collaborator (we're pretty open about that) in which case you'll be able to push changes directly (if you promise to be careful about conflicts and double-checking your JSON syntax).
+In order to do so you can fork the project and make a pull request to update it, or you can ask to be added as a project collaborator (we're pretty open about that) in which case you'll be able to push changes directly.

-Whenever a change is pushed to that repository it automatically gets synchronised to the service's database within a few seconds.
+In both cases, all changes are automatically tested using [travis](https://travis-ci.org/tobie/specref/).
+If all tests pass, the changes are immediately (and automaitcally) deployed.

 Some rules to observe when editing the databases follow.